Alluxio/alluxio/docs/en/File-System-API.md

 * Table of Contents
 {:toc}

 Tachyon provides access to data through a filesystem interface.
-Files in Tachyon offer the write-once
+Files in Tachyon offer write-once
-semantics: they become immutable after they have been written in their entirety.
+semantics: they become immutable after they have been written in their entirety and cannot be read before being completed.
 Tachyon provides two different Filesystem APIs, a native API and a Hadoop compatible API.
 The native API provides better performance, while the Hadoop compatible API gives users the flexibility of leveraging Tachyon without having to modify existing code written using Hadoop's API.

 # Native API